 About Me

-My focus is very much on you as a person as well as the issues you wish to bring to therapy.
+As a psychotherapist, my focus is very much on you as a person, as well as the difficulties you wish to bring to therapy.
 However, some of the areas I work with most often are:

 • Confidence and self-esteem.